pablomanjarresneg/Machine-Learning/projects/exoplanet-transit-detection/README.md

 Data is stored in FITS format containing time series brightness measurements.

+> **Note:** This project now supports both `PDCSAP_FLUX` and `FLUX` column naming conventions, allowing it to work with a wider range of data sources without modification.

 ## Approach

 1. **Data Processing**: Clean light curve data by removing NaN values and normalizing flux values